 Enabling and Disabling

 Merge Confidence badges are enabled automatically for anyone using the WhiteSource Renovate App.
+If you don't use the app, you can enable Merge Confidence badges by adding this to your Renovate config:

-If you’d prefer to disable these badges in the app, add
+If you’d prefer to disable these badges in the app, add this to your config instead:

 npm packages are never classified as High Confidence until they are at least 3 days old.
 This is because npm packages less than 72 hours old can be unpublished, which could result in a service impact if you have already updated to it.